-The policy was approved by council in line with Municipal Finance Management Act, No.56 of 2003, and Chapter 4 Subsection (16) on the Municipal Budgets and reviewed annually.
+The policy was reviewed by council in 2019 in line with Municipal Finance Management Act, No.56 of 2003, and Chapter 4 Subsection (16) on the Municipal Budgets and reviewed annually.

+6.2.
 REVENUE MANAGEMENT AND CREDIT CONTROL

-The main sources of own revenue are property rates, traffic and licensing services, refuse removal, and some short to medium term investments.
-Municipality collects revenue on water and sewerage services on behalf of CDM which is the Water Services Authority as per Service Level Agreement signed.
+The main sources of own revenue are sale of sites, property rates, traffic and licensing services and refuse removal.
+Municipality collects revenue on water and sewerage services on behalf of CDM, which is the Water Services Authority, as per Service Level Agreement signed.
 Other than these own revenue sources, the municipality receives the following major grants;

-- Equitable Share

-- Municipal Infrastructure Grant
+- Equitable Share - Municipal Infrastructure Grant

 - Municipal System Improvement Grant

 - Financial Management Grant

 - Integrated National Electrification Fund

 - EPWP Incentive Grant

-Table.45: Trends of the Rate of Revenue Collection
+Table.52: Trends of the Rate of Revenue Collection

+Year Actual

-Year Billed Actual Collected %
+Billed Collected %

-2012/2013 R 24.
-7m R 4.
-6m 19

 2013/2014 R28 m R2.8 m 10

 2014/2015 R 29.
 2 m R4.6 m 16

-2015/2016 R83.8m R12.2m 14.5
+2015/2016 R83.8 m R12.2m 14.5

-2016/2017 R37.9m 19
+2016/2017 R37.9 m R7.2m 19

+2017/2018 R42 m R9.7 m 23

-2015/16 Annual Report
+2017/18 Annual Report

 The poor revenue base and none collection makes the municipality 80% dependent on grants.
 Plans are underway to expand revenue base through collection in identified rural villages, starting with property rates, water and refuse removal.
 The challenge has also been boycott of payment of services by a certain sector of the residents of Lebowakgomo Township, which is the only area where rates are being collected.
 Council has developed a credit control policy to deal with the defaulters and is being implemented.
-A Venus billing system is being used for revenue management
+A Venus billing system is being used for revenue management.